 More than 50,000 people have shoulder replacement surgery each year, according to AAOS, which removes and replaces the damaged portions of the joint.
 The surgery can either replace just the head of the humerus bone or replace both ball and socket of the joint.

 Hand surgery is the field of medicine that deals with problems of the hand, wrist, and forearm.
-If you have pain in your fingers, hand, wrist or arm, you may want to consult Dr. Hansen at West Idaho Orthopedics.
+If you have pain in your fingers, hand, wrist or arm, you may want to consult a specialist.